scraggo/small-projects/notes-copies/slow-productivity-newport.md

 - Overhead tax, a back-and-forth messaging process, can lead to increased costs due to the frictionless nature of technology.

 - Doing fewer things can yield better results, requiring self-regulation and limiting incoming requests.
-- From largest to smallest: limit missions, projects, and daily goals to focus on a singular project.
+- Limit the big (mission / projects).
+Limit the small: Limit daily goals to 1 project / mission

-strategies:
+"Contain the small" strategies:

 - Put tasks on autopilot: assign recurring work to specific times, days, and locations weekly.
 The idea is to contain tasks to complete them.
 - Synchronize: replace asynchronous communication with real-time conversations.
 Not every task is worth a meeting, so don’t overschedule work sessions.
 Also, try to dedicate a specific timeframe for this purpose.